Mallika1405/cse15l-lab-reports/lab1.md

 ```
 Hello.class  Hello.java  messages  README
 ```
-Working directory: In this case the working directory was the `home` directory.
+Working directory: In this case the working directory was the `/home` directory.

 Explanation: The command `ls` lists the contents of the directory passed in as the argument.
-In this case, the directory `lecture1` was passed in as the argument, and hence it displayed the files present in the `lecture1` directory.
+In this case, the directory `/home/lecture1` was passed in as the argument, and hence it displayed the files present in the `/home/lecture1` directory.

 Error: This is not an error.

 ### iii)Using `ls` with a file as an argument
 When I ran the `ls` command with a file as an argument using the code below,
 ```
-[user@sahara ~]$ cd lecture1
+[user@sahara ~/lecture1]$ ls Hello.java
 ```
 I got the following output,
 ```
 Hello.java
 ```
-Working directory: The working directory was the `lecture1` directory.
+Working directory: The working directory was the `/home/lecture1` directory.

 Explanation: The `ls` command followed by a file name will list that file if it exists in the current working directory.
-Since `Hello.java` is listed as the output, it confirms that the file is present in the `lecture1` directory.
+Since `Hello.java` is listed as the output, it confirms that the file is present in the `/home/lecture1` directory.
 The command executed successfully and the output is simply the confirmation that the file exists.

 Error: This is not an error.